Have you ever watched one of those flipping garage sale items shows like HGTV’s Flea Market Flip and thought,

 “Sometimes people don’t try flipping because they think you need a truck and a trailer and a storage unit to start,” Rob says.
 “But that couldn’t be further from the truth.”

-His advice is to start where you’re at, by first selling unwanted items you have in your own home.
-“It’s the best way to learn how the platforms work, to gain confidence, and make mistakes – without investing any money in inventory.”
+His advice is to start where you’re at by first selling unwanted items you have in your own home.
+“It’s the best way to learn how the platforms work, to gain confidence, and to make mistakes – without investing any money in inventory.”

 Once you start small, you don’t have to stay small.